Iraqi held by US at Guantanamo pleads guilty to war crimes

 The U.S. said Hadi al-Iraqi was a senior figure in al-Qaida since the mid-1990s, leading a training camp for operatives in Afghanistan in the years before the organization carried out the Sept.
 11, 2001, terrorist attacks.

-According to military charge sheets, the prisoner assisted the Taliban with the March 2001 destruction of the the famed giant, sixth century sandstone Buddha statues built into a cliff in Bamiyan province, which the group deemed offensive under their interpretation of Islam.
+According to military charge sheets, the prisoner also assisted the Taliban with the March 2001 destruction of the the giant, sixth century sandstone Buddha statues built into a cliff in Bamiyan province.
+The group deemed the famed structures offensive under their interpretation of Islam.

 After the U.S. invasion of Afghanistan in response to the attacks, Hadi al-Iraqi organized deadly al-Qaida attacks against American and allied forces along with civilians in the country and in neighboring Pakistan.

-The prisoner, who has a long gray beard and wore a traditional skullcap, calmly answered various “yes sir” or “yes, your honor” when questioned by the military judge, Air Force Lt.
+The prisoner, who has a long gray beard and wore a traditional skullcap, calmly answered “yes sir” or “yes, your honor” when questioned by the military judge, Air Force Lt.
 Col. Mark Rosenow, if he understood the charges in a lengthy hearing to determine if he was willingly entering into a plea agreement with the government.
 The Associated Press viewed the proceeding from a video feed at Fort Meade, Maryland.

 This is the first plea agreement in a Guantanamo case since the election of President Joe Biden, whose administration has been working to gradually reduce the number of prisoners at Guantanamo and move at least closer to being able to close it.